tapoban123/inventory-manager-app/README.md

 ## Task:

-Create a Flutter-based Raw Material Management System using `Google Sheets API`, applying `BLoC` for state management, `Hive` for local storage, and a `Clean Architecture` approach.
+A Flutter-based Raw Material Management System using `Google Sheets API`, applying `BLoC` for state management, `Hive` for local storage, and a `Clean Architecture` approach.